fantastec/documentation-style-guide/README.md

 - .net ❌
 - DotNet ❌

-# Numbers
+### Numbers

 Use words for one through nine, and digits for 10 and above.

 - "the codebase consists of four projects" ✅
-- "all 15 controllers enherit from a single base class" ✅
+- "all 15 controllers inherit from a single base class" ✅
 - "data may be populated in one of 2 ways" ❌

-### Server side vs server-side
+### Server Side vs Server-side

-When used as a stand-alone noun, seperate with a space.
+When used as a stand-alone noun, separate with a space.
 When used as a compound adjective, hyphenate.

 - "when used on the server side" ✅
 - "the server-side view models" ✅